Who We Are

 We knew that what we were proposing wasn't just sustainability, but regenerativity.
 A completely different concept.
 A step beyond sustainability.
 Regenerativity means the land, the local Industries and the resources are not just sustained and maintained; they flourish.
 Leaders loved the concept!

-To Build A Village was born from that beginning desire to make a regenerative difference in Haiti, and what we're doing today is a result of many collaborative efforts.
+To Build A Village was born from that beginning desire to make a regenerative difference in Haiti, and what we're doing today is a result of our many collaborative efforts.